nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 ```

 ### Listening for success and failure
 Sometimes, APIs don't return the information we want.
-Right now we have no way to deal with that!
-We've only written callback functions that assume we have response data from the API.
-Luckily, the `.then()` method accepts **two** callback functions.
-We've been providing one that specifies what to do when the promise is fulfilled (i.e. _successful_).
-We can also provide one that says what to do when the promise is rejected (i.e. _fails_).
+Up to now we didn't have a way to deal with that, and we've only written callback functions that assume we have response data from the API.
+One way to handle this is inside the `.then()` method itself, which actually accepts **two** callback functions.
+We've been providing one that specifies what to do when the promise is fulfilled (i.e. _successful_), but we can also provide one that says what to do when the promise is rejected (i.e. _fails_).

 Here's an example of a `.then()` function with two callbacks: the first one (the fulfill callback) has a parameter called `caughtPokemon`, and the second one (the reject callback) takes the argument that's passed as the `err` parameter and logs it: